zwierski/croquemADAme-datastory/index.md

 ![image](output/tags_quiet.png)

-If we exclude stopwords such as "the" or "of", we observe that most of the common tags appear in both buzzing and quiet channels.
+We observe that most of the common tags appear in both buzzing and quiet channels.
 This overlap makes sense due to the size of the database of channels: there are simply too many videos for every single one of them to be successful.
 We still notice, however, that certain tags appear in the buzzing list but not in the quiet one: among these, "challenge" or "prank" might be tags of interest to your channel.
 Of course, it can also be effective to add other relevant tags that belong to both lists, as they will improve the referencing of your video.

+Try to avoid adding stopwords such as "the" or "of", however.
+These only appears in the most common tag list for quiet videos, therefore they will likely not help much with the referencing of your videos.
+We think a possible reason to this would be the following: when users enter a search query, they may only type the words meaningful to their search - without adding stopwords that wouldn't help refine the search results.

 Moreover, unlike the title, tag words do not need to be exactly relevant to your video's topic.
 Of course, it's not a good practice to add too many tags that have nothing to do with your video: YouTube even deems this kind of "tag spamming" to be against its terms of service.
 Still, without resorting to spamming, don't hesitate to branch out and add a few general words to your tags!
 For example, you could definitely add the word "fun" to your sports challenge video's tags, on top of the more relevant "vlog" and "challenge" (which is a topic very present in buzzing channels, lucky!).

 But in the end, how many should you add?
-On average buzzing channels will have around 20 tags per video, while quiet ones have around 10!
+If we look at the medians, buzzing channels will have around 19 tags per video, while quiet ones have around 11.
 With this in mind you can tune the number of tags you use to potentiate visibility of the channel!

 {% include boxplot_mean_numtags.html %}